RECeSS-EU-Project/stanscofi/paper/paper.md

 # Acknowledgements

-The research leading to these results has received funding from the European Union's HORIZON 2020 Programme under grant agreement no. 101102016 (RECeSS, HORIZON TMA MSCA Postdoctoral Fellowships - European Fellowships, C.R.).
+The research leading to these results has received funding from the European Union's HORIZON 2020 Programme under grant agreement no. 101102016 (RECeSS, HORIZON MSCA Postdoctoral Fellowships - European Fellowships, C.R.).

 # References